Fetal alcohol spectrum disorder (FASD)

 The most common types of FASD include:

-Alcohol-related neurodevelopmental disorder (ARND) impacts how a child’s brain works.
+• Alcohol-related neurodevelopmental disorder (ARND) impacts how a child’s brain works.
 A child with ARND might suffer from an intellectual disability and struggle with behavior and learning.
 A child with an intellectual disability learns and develops more slowly than a typical child.
 It may take longer for children with an intellectual disability to learn to speak, walk or perform daily tasks than other children their age.

-Alcohol-related birth defects (ARBDs) affect how a child’s body develops.
+• Alcohol-related birth defects (ARBDs) affect how a child’s body develops.
 Their organs or other body parts may not form properly in the womb, so they might have problems with their heart, kidneys, bones or hearing.

-What are the signs and symptoms of Fetal Alcohol Spectrum Disorder (FASD)?
+What are the signs and symptoms of fetal alcohol spectrum disorder (FASD)?

 Children with FASD may have the following symptoms:

-• Intellectual disability: A child with an intellectual disability learns and develops more slowly than other children their age.
+• Intellectual disability - A child with an intellectual disability learns and develops more slowly than other children their age.

-• Behavioral challenges: A child might throw temper tantrums, have meltdowns in public places and not follow rules at home and at school.
+• Behavioral challenges - A child might throw temper tantrums, have meltdowns in public places and not follow rules at home and at school.

-• Learning challenges: A child with learning challenges might have trouble processing information or face challenges like dyslexia (which affects how they read and interpret words) or ADHD (which impacts a child’s ability to focus).
+• Learning challenges - A child with learning challenges might have trouble processing information or face challenges like dyslexia (which affects how they read and interpret words) or ADHD (which impacts a child’s ability to focus).

-• Physical development: A child might experience slower physical growth compared to their peers.
+• Physical development - A child might experience slower physical growth compared to their peers.

-• Overall delays: A child might have slower development of language, motor skills and social skills compared to kids their age.
+• Overall delays - A child might have slower development of language, motor skills and social skills compared to kids their age.

-How is Fetal Alcohol Spectrum Disorder (FASD) diagnosed?
+How is fetal alcohol spectrum disorder (FASD) diagnosed?

-The easiest way to diagnose FASD is to ask if the mother drank alcohol or used drugs during pregnancy.
-In newborns, we may look for distinctive facial features associated with FASD or low birth weight.
-In young children, our doctors may assess your child’s thinking, memory and behavior and ask to learn more about a mom’s alcohol consumption during pregnancy.
+• In young children, our doctors may assess your child’s thinking, memory and behavior and ask to learn more about a mom’s alcohol consumption during pregnancy.

 FASD happens when a woman drinks alcohol or uses drugs during pregnancy.
+The only way to prevent fetal alcohol spectrum disorder (FASD) is to not drink alcohol or use drugs during pregnancy.

-How is Fetal Alcohol Spectrum Disorder (FASD) treated?
+How is fetal alcohol spectrum disorder (FASD) treated?

 There is no cure for FASD, but we can provide treatment and therapy to help kids manage this condition.
 We can create a treatment plan that’s tailored to your child’s symptoms and encourage the mother to enter a drug/alcohol rehabilitation treatment program.